n64decomp/mk64/docs/BUILD_WINDOWS.md

 ```
 make -C tools
 ```
-If the make file is broken then manually compile each executable.
-Generate C file in `mk64/tools/ido5.3_recomp/`:
+If the make file is broken then manually generate each source file in `mk64/tools/ido5.3_recomp/`:
 ```
 ./recomp ~/ido7.1_compiler/usr/lib/as1 > as1_c.c
 ```
-Compile generated C file:
+Next, compile the generated C files:
 ```
 gcc libc_impl.c as1_c.c -o as1 -g -fno-strict-aliasing -lm -no-pie -DIDO53 -O2
 ```